c-nguyen/Multi-function-Program-2/README.md

 Functions
 ---------
-- Area of a Circle
+- Area of a Circle: takes user input for radius as a float and outputs area
-- Circumference of a Circle
+- Circumference of a Circle: takes user input for radius as a float and outputs circumference
-- Area of a Rectangle
+- Area of a Rectangle: takes user input for length and width as a double and outputs area
-- Perimeter of Rectangle
+- Perimeter of Rectangle: takes user input for length and width as a double and outputs area
 - Exit